 Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Assessment: Small-medium turbines (20-50m) Landscape context This landscape is closely related to character type 1a which produces a particularly rugged coastal edge to the south and west.
 There is a gradual transition between the north-western part of this type and the Plateau Moorland with Lochs (17b), Moss and Forest Lowland (11) around Gargrie Moor and Knock Fell and the Drumlin Pastures (13).
-Landmark hills on the west coast, such as Mochrum Fell are important in forming a backdrop to 17b. or landmark hills backing the west coast of this There is greater scope to minimise intrusion of the lower height band of this typology on adjacent landscapes and to avoid significant cumulative effects with any offshore wind farm development.
+Landmark hills on the west coast, such as Mochrum Fell are important in forming a backdrop to 17b.
+Large typologies could impact on the adjacent small scale Peninsulas with Gorsey Knolls (1a).
+This typology could also impact on landmark features such as the Mochrum lochs within adjacent character types if sited on moorland or landmark hills backing the west coast of this unit.
+Cumulative impacts could also arise in the north-west with the consented Barlockhart windfarm.
+It may also be visible as part of the wider seascape of Luce and Wigtown Bays.
+Cumulative impacts could arise with any offshore development within these bays.
+There is greater scope to minimise intrusion of the lower height band of this typology on adjacent landscapes and to avoid significant cumulative effects with any offshore wind farm development.
 This typology is unlikely to extend significantly into wider views and is therefore unlikely to have significant effects on surrounding character types, except if located close to the small scale drumlin landscapes of type 13, or the prominent hills, more complex landforms and coastal areas associated with 1a.
 This typology is unlikely to have significant cumulative effects with offshore windfarm development.
 Sensitivity rating: High Sensitivity rating: High-Medium Sensitivity rating: Medium-low Perceptual qualities There are few 'wildland' qualities associated with this largely farmed landscape apart from the more remote parts of the coast at Sinniness Bluff, Cruggleton Point and St Ninian's Cave.
 Some lowland mosses have a semi-natural character.
 Cultural associations with St Ninian give a strong sense of history.
 Multiple large turbines and associated infrastructure would impact on coastal areas and mosses with a wilder character although there is scope to avoid these.
 Multiple large turbines and associated infrastructure would impact on coastal areas and mosses with a wilder character although there is scope to avoid these Where the landscape is settled and generally managed, this typology will have limited impact on any sense of wildness.
 However, the sense of wildness associated with the coast and cultural associations around the Whithorn area may be adversely affected by poorly sited turbines.
-Trinian give a strong sense of history.
 Sensitivity rating: Medium Sensitivity rating: Medium Sensitivity rating: Medium